- What is dropshipping in Hong Kong?

 On the other hand, selling novelty items like toy figures and collectibles is great if you plan to capitalize on the nostalgic and sentimental feelings of your customers.
 In this respect, there are a couple of things you should factor into the process of choosing your product.

-Picking out a product that resonates with your customers is one thing, but making sure it arrives safely to its intended destination is also an important thing to consider.
+Picking out a product that resonates with your customers is one thing, but making sure it arrives safely at its intended destination is also an important thing to consider.

 For heavy products like fitness equipment or home entertainment apparatus, the shipping costs can very well eat up a considerable amount of your profit margins.
 Most of the time the problem isn’t necessarily with the weight of the item but rather how much space it takes up in a truck.